tpeterz/BigData_Kafka/README.md

 - A user in **Japan** streamed “Glimpse of Us” on **Spotify** feeling **Melancholy**
 - Someone in **Colombia** listened to “Tokyo” on **YouTube Music**, skipped it, and rated it **4**

+Each message contains metadata such as:
+- Artist, genre, and platform
+- Country and city
+- Mood tag
+- How long the user listened (both seconds and % of the track)
+- Whether they completed the song or skipped it
+- A numeric user rating from 1 to 5

 These events are:
 - Sent by a Kafka **producer**